thedavecarroll/thedavecarroll.com/_posts/2022-08-30-questions-from-powershell-forums-user.md

 For a few articles, I began writing the article when I began the challenge.
 This allowed me to capture my thought process on how to tackle the challenge.

-## Question 2

-*Do you have a favorite resource for Powershell that has helped you learn?*
+## 2. Do you have a favorite resource for Powershell that has helped you learn?

 I have read parts of the de facto books on learning PowerShell.
 Some, I've read much more than others.